A person in a winter coat kneels on a leaf-covered ground, petting two brown dogs.

 1. What is PupBox and how does it work?

-PupBox is a subscription box service that delivers age-specific treats, toys, and training maxims to puppies derived from their stage of development.
+PupBox is a subscription box service that delivers age-specific treats, toys, and training tips to puppies based on their stage of development.
 Subscribers choose a plan, fill out a pet profile, and receive customized monthly boxes.

 2. How did PupBox become successful?

-PupBox evolved into successful through a distinctive business model, a viral Shark Tank appearance, and eventually, a masterful acquisition by Petco.
-Their ability to personalize boxes and keep high product quality helped them stand out in a bursting market.
+PupBox became successful through a unique business model, a viral Shark Tank appearance, and eventually, a strategic acquisition by Petco.
+Their ability to personalize boxes and maintain high product quality helped them stand out in a crowded market.

 3. Is PupBox still owned by the original founders?